zellyn/zellyn.github.io/content/posts/2022-02-03-ramble-week-1b-memory-text-numbers.md

 languages, or even between computers.
 In Go, for example, “int” can mean 32 or 64 bits, depending on whether your computer is running in 32- or 64-bit mode.
 I've marked ambiguous names in _`italics`_.

+_In the next part, we'll discuss how your program's variables point to things in memory._